lamthuyvo/cuny-2025-analysis-niko/README.md

 - Removed April to December 2025 from the 'Period' column because there is no data for those months.
 - Downloaded that new spreadsheet to add to the data folder to analyze in Jupyter Notebook.

-The notebook tktktktk.ipynb performs the following analyses:
+The notebook retail-sales-project.ipynb performs the following analyses:

-#### Part 2: TKTK
+#### Part 2: More Cleaning and Analysis

-- Description of what you did with the data
+- Checked the data types and converted the ones in the 'Value' column to numbers.
+-

 ## Outputs